 It usually takes about 4 sessions; however, you can determine how many sessions of these you want to attend and how they are spaced out over your college career.
 It also depends on other factors, including how much time and energy you can devote to the process between sessions.

 What happens in the sessions?

 You meet one on one with one of our Career Counselors to talk about your values, interests, personality and skills.
 Then they interpret your personal assessments to help you better understand yourself and your career options.
 The last step is they help you narrow down your career options so you can make an informed decision and create a strategic plan.

-Do I need to make an appointment or can I just come in?
+How Do I make an appointment ?

 What personality assessments do you offer, and what are they for?